Tangerine-Community/Tangerine/docs/editor/form-versions.md

 ### Making the first release:

-1. Add the revision properties (kinda like tagging) so that formResponses can save the revisionId.
+1. Add the Version properties (kinda like tagging) so that formResponses can save the versionId.
 2. Copy the current draft.html to ${formVersionId}.html - 1.html in this case.
 (Could be a uuid.html)
 3. Update formVersionId to the point to the formVersion id you just created.